Charles Grodin: 1990s

-Grodin's career took a turn in 1992, when he played the nervous family man George Newton in the kids' comedy Beethoven, opposite Bonnie Hunt.
-The film was a box-office hit, and he reprised the role in the 1993 sequel, Beethoven's 2nd.
+Grodin's career took a turn in 1992, when he played the nervous family man George Newton in the family comedy Beethoven, opposite Bonnie Hunt.
+The film was a box-office hit, and Grodin reprised the role in the 1993 sequel, Beethoven's 2nd.
 Also in 1993, Grodin played the role of Harrison Winslow in the film Heart and Souls.
 After a supporting role in the acclaimed Ivan Reitman comedy Dave, Grodin signed on to play The Old Man in the 1994 limited release sequel to A Christmas Story, It Runs in the Family (a.k.a.
 My Summer Story).
 That same year also saw the much-delayed release of Clifford, in which Grodin portrayed the frustrated uncle opposite Martin Short's title role.

 From 1995 to 1999, Grodin hosted his own issues-orientated cable news talk show, The Charles Grodin Show.
 It originated as a nightly show on CNBC, replacing Tom Snyder after he left to start The Late Late Show on CBS.
 The show was dropped by CNBC in 1998, but aired for a final year as a weekly show on MSNBC before ending its run in late 1999.

 2000s

 From 2000 to 2003, Grodin was a political commentator for 60 Minutes II.
 In 2004, he wrote The Right Kind of People, an off-Broadway play about co-op boards in certain buildings in Manhattan.
 Grodin's commentaries were heard on New York City radio station WCBS and other affiliates of the CBS Radio Network, as well as on the CBS Radio Network's Weekend Roundup.

-After a 12-year-long hiatus from film, in 2006 Grodin returned to acting in the comedy The Ex starring Zach Braff.
+After a 12-year-long hiatus from film, Grodin returned to acting in 2006 in the comedy The Ex starring Zach Braff.

 2010s

 In the 2010s, Grodin made more frequent acting appearances, guest starring on television shows such as Law and Order: Special Victims Unit and The Michael J. Fox Show.
-Grodin had several supporting roles in films, including Barry Levinson's The Humbling (2014) and Taylor Hackford's The Comedian (2016).
-He had a prominent supporting role in Noah Baumbach's While We're Young (2015), playing a celebrated documentary filmmaker and the father of one of the lead characters.
+He had several supporting roles in films, including Barry Levinson's The Humbling (2014) and Taylor Hackford's The Comedian (2016).
+Grodin also had a prominent supporting role in Noah Baumbach's While We're Young (2015), playing a celebrated documentary filmmaker and the father of one of the lead characters.

 In 2015, Grodin was cast in a recurring role in Louis C.K.'s FX show Louie as Dr. Bigelow, C.K.'s philosophical doctor and mentor in Season 4 and 5.
 In an interview with Deadline Hollywood, Grodin talked about his relationship with C.K. stating, "I find him to be the single most talented person ...
 I've ever worked with, he's a wonderful director, writer, and actor."

-He also portrayed the philanthropist and defrauded investor Carl J. Shapiro in the 2016 miniseries Madoff on ABC based on the Bernie Madoff Ponzi scheme debacle.
+Grodin also portrayed the philanthropist and defrauded investor Carl J. Shapiro in the 2016 miniseries Madoff on ABC based on the Bernie Madoff Ponzi scheme debacle.
 His final movie was An Imperfect Murder: The Private Life of a Modern Woman, released in 2017.

 Grodin was also a prolific author and published his final book in 2013.